matt1187/7075UART/howto_0_5d.md

-# HOWTO for  MK-7075UART Interface with Firmware 0.5d
+# HOW TO for  MK-7075UART Interface with Firmware 0.5d

 *DIP Switch setting